-For example, the following procedure saves the state of the M/E-1 key 1 settings.
+For example, the following procedure saves the state of the settings of key 1 on the M/E-1 bank.

-Press the [KEY1] key delegation button in the M/E-1, turning it on.

-2 Press one of the key snapshot buttons (1 to 4) while holding down the [K-SS STORE] (or KEY SS) button.
+- 1 Press the [KEY1] key delegation button in the M/E-1, turning it on. - 2 Press one of the key snapshot buttons (1 to 4) while holding down the [K-SS STORE] (or KEY SS) button.
 The color of the key snapshot button indicates the following.

 Off: Nothing is saved in the register.

 Lit: Settings are saved in the register.

 For a register holding a snapshot, the register name is shown as up to eight characters.